xebia-functional/Unwrapped/docs/SIP.md

 - Simplify program description, eliminating wrapped return types for most use cases.
 - Help inference and compile times due to reducing the usage of complex types
-- Cooperate with the language control structures and produce smaller and faster programs that desugar suspension points efficiently in the stack.
+- Cooperates with the language control structures and produces smaller and faster programs that desugar suspension points efficiently in the stack.
 - Ease the learning curve to program async / effects-based applications and libraries in Scala.
 - Reduce indirection through higher-order functions used extensively in `map`, `flatMap`, and others.
 - ExecutionContext is agnostic.
 It can interoperate and adhere to different fiber scheduling and cancellation strategies community libraries offer.